starless-sky-protocol/docs/docs/configuration.md

    The sender's public key is sent to the receiver when the sender's private key is used in the message.
 The sender's private key is never revealed to the receiver.

+- `information.multicast_max_receivers` (int)

+   Defines the maximum number of recipients a message can be sent to.

 - `information.allow_message_edit` (boolean)

    Allows the sender to edit their message after sending it to the receiver.
 Only the sender can edit your message when it was sent using a private key.
 It is not possible to identify the origin of a message if it does not have a private key in its submission.